 Facial recognition is one of the most active forms of pattern matching.
 There is no pattern that we recognize that has more impact than the human face.
-We are a socially driven race, well demonstrated by the rise of social networks and the role of social organization in human evolution.
+We are a socially driven race, as demonstrated by the rise of social networks and the role of social organization in human evolution.
 But before computers, smartphones, and text messages, most interactions were face-to-face.

-Human interactions are just as likely to be bad as good.
+Human interactions are just as likely to be wrong as good.
 As a result, we evolved with a semi-conscious ability to read faces.
 This technique is only effective because many facial expressions are involuntary.
 While you can put on a smile despite being sad, there are tiny muscles on your face that reveal your true feelings.
 There was a time when predicting the intentions of others was the difference between avoiding a threat and walking into danger.

 People are instinctively drawn to the human face for two reasons.
 First, to identify another human.
 Second, to read the person’s facial expressions to determine if they are friends or foes.
 The more aggressive the facial expression, the more attention it receives, as demonstrated by a study where participant’s eyes were typically drawn to unhappy faces in a sea of people (Facial Expressions of Emotion: Are Angry Faces Detected More Efficiently?
 Cogn Emot.
 2000 January 1; 14(1): 61–92.).

 Related to web design, faces can draw attention or set a mood.
 People will naturally identify with images of people over objects, landscapes, or abstractions ( Neilsen, Eye Tracking Usability, 2010.)
 Furthermore, the expression of the depicted person will influence how the user feels about the website.
-Someone happy and smiling will convey a sense of welcome, whereas a picture of sad, starving children will convey sorrow and desperation.
+Happy and smiling will convey a sense of welcome, whereas a picture of sad, starving children will convey sorrow and desperation.
 The more authentic the photo, the more effective it will be… this means dropping the stock photography and being intentional about what photos you take.
 Users will pick up on the emotions of those depicted, so avoid photos of people looking uncomfortable at all costs.
 This requires effort as the average person feels self-conscious when being photographed.

 7. Social Influence